VAI Professional Development:

 We also deliberated on ideas regarding conceptual thinking and how useful textual processes are, or are not, in relation to the production of material that could be used within a painting.
 We touched upon problems inherent in the slowness of painting as a medium, the complexity of how to develop a discourse between text and practice and thoughts around constructing a painting practice that allows for negotiation between conceptual thinking and the physical problem of creating works.

 Through my involvement with ‘Making Familiar’ I came to meet many very interesting Irish artists who were grappling with similar preoccupations to my own.
-I was delighted therefore to receive the invitation from Monica Flynn, VAI’s Professional Development Officer, inviting me to present a peer critique session.
 The session took place on 27 March at the VAI offices and the participants were: Orla Whelan, Josephine Geaney, Anna Spearman, Monica de Bath, Aine Macken and Frances Nolan (2).
 While each of the artists presented distinct practices and individual concerns, as a group we all shared some broad concerns in terms of processes, especially in relation to the use of text alongside our respective practices.